 Step 3.
 Installing Chamilo.

-First thing to do is to go to Chamilo’s download page and download the latest stable version of Chamilo, At the moment of writing this article it is version 1.10:
+The first thing to do is to go to Chamilo’s download page and download the latest stable version of Chamilo, At the moment of writing this article it is version 1.10:

 Unpack the Chamilo archive to the document root directory on your server: